DerGuru/The-Resonant/New Chapters/Part2/P2-17_The_Reckoning.md

 Jason ran.

-He made it four blocks before he felt them behind him.
+He made it four blocks before he sensed them behind him.
 Not close.
 But closing.

 Professional.
 Coordinated.
 The kind of pursuit you couldn't outrun without help.